Admission & Enrollment

 ||Pearson : 53

-Once an application is complete, the file will be reviewed and the applicant will be contacted by the Academic Director to arrange an in person or virtual interview.
+Once an application is complete, the file will be reviewed, and the candidate will be contacted by the Academic Director to arrange an in person or virtual interview.
 Discussion may include various topics relating to the candidate’s application materials, professional experience, as well as ideas or potential prospects for a qualified practicum internship site, which is an element that is essential to the successful completion of the Infant & Toddler Education Course.

 Acceptance & Registration